This is definitely a great idea! I loved it!!! Please make this happen

 Chandlo Matli – This function is performed when the marriage gets fixed between the two families.
 Father of the bride along with four other male members of his family visits the groom’s home and applies Chandlo – a red circle made of vermillion at the center of the forehead.
 They bless the groom and offer him Shagun, a token gift.

-Gol Dhana – The words Gol Dhana or Gor Dhana literally translates into Coriander seeds and Jaggery.
+Gol Dhana – The words Gol Dhana or Gor Dhana translates into Coriander seeds and Jaggery.
 This ritual is observed a couple of days before the wedding and is akin to the engagement ceremony in other cultures.
 The bride’s family visits the groom’s family and presents them with gifts of sweets and savories in traditional containers known as matlis.
 The bride and the groom exchange rings.
 Five married women, each from the bride’s and groom’s family, take turns and bless the couple-to-be for a happy married life.
-Generally a small feast is arranged for members of the two families.
+Generally, a small feast is arranged for members of the two families.

-Mandap Mahurat – This ritual is observed to officially kick-of the wedding.
+Mandap Mahurat – This ritual is observed to officially kick-off the wedding.
 This is observed in both the bride’s and the groom’s places but separately.
-The priest performs a puja at the house especially praying to Lord Ganesha and seeking his blessings to remove all obstacles from the couple’s paths before their impending union.
+The priest performs puja at the house especially praying to Lord Ganesha and seeking his blessings to remove all obstacles from the couple’s paths before their impending union.

 Griha Shanti – This is also another puja performed by the priest to address all the obstacles presented by adverse planetary positions according to the bride and groom’s horoscopes.
 The priest offers appeasement to the Gods and seeks their assistance to smooth out any obstacle in the conjugal life of the couple-to-be.

-Sangeet Sandhya or Sanji – This ceremony is observed during the evening a day prior to the wedding.
+Sangeet Sandhya or Sanji – This ceremony is observed during the evening a day before the wedding.
 Both the bride’s and the groom’s family come together at a common venue and perform songs and dance routines, especially traditional Raas or Dandiya and Garba dances.
 The ritual presents an informal setting for the two families to get to know each other well.

 Mameru or Mosalu – This is an event where the groom’s maternal uncle or Mama along with his maternal aunt’s husband or Mousa goes to the bride’s house and present her with gifts like traditional Paanetar Saree, Jewelry, Wedding Bangles or Chooda made from ivory, sweets and dry fruits in beautifully wrapped boxes.
 This custom takes place the day before the wedding.